-My grades on your essays should be a signal of whether you are likely to pass the portfolio process, so you will definitely have multiple warnings if you are in danger.
-However, you should keep in mind that-ultimately-you will not be able to "make up" for failing essays by earning lots of participation points or homework points.
-Those points will not affect the assessment of your portfolio, even if they affect your grade.
+My feedback on your essays should be a signal of whether you are likely to pass the class, so you will have multiple warnings if you are in danger.
+Please also keep in mind that-ultimately-you will not be able to "make up" for failing essays by earning lots of participation points or homework points.
+Those points will not affect the assessment of your ability to write at the college level, even if they affect your grade.